Updated: May 22

 Is George Warren the father of Bisbee or the scoundrel?
 Bisbee is a historic mining city nestled in southeastern Arizona near the Mexico border.
 Warren helped start mining in the Bisbee area by opening the first underground mines.
 Warren also started the mining camp which grew to be the largest city between the Mississippi River and San Francisco.
 Despite Warren’s early contributions and popularity, acts of deceit and carelessness hurt his reputation.
 Warren is a talented, colorful, and lovable character who started Bisbee but is not the real father of Bisbee, it is James Douglas.

 In 1877, the Army hunted Geronimo and his band of Apache Indians in the Bisbee area when they camped on the flat area below Bucky O’Neil Hill.
-Having found contaminated water nearby, they needed a fresh water source for themselves and horses.
+Having found contaminated water nearby, they needed a freshwater source for themselves and their horses.
 Lieutenant Rucker, the leader of the group, sent his scout, Jack Dunn up Mule Gulch in search of fresh water.
-Dunn found fresh water at the Apache Springs Well, which is there today by-the-way, and trekked back to his Army camp.
-Along the way he noticed interesting minerals on Bucky O’Neil Hill and returned to camp with them.
+Dunn found fresh water at the Apache Springs Well, which is there today by the way, and trekked back to his Army camp.
+Along the way, he noticed interesting minerals on Bucky O’Neil Hill and returned to camp with them.

 Dunn, Rucker, and T.D.
 Bryne decided to pursue mine claims in the area based on Dunn’s samples and returned to their home base, Fort Bowie, near the Chiricahua Mountains.
 They even filed the first mine claim in the area called the “Rucker Claim”.
 At base, they decided to grubstake George Warren to start additional mine claims in the area in their names.
 Warren agreed, proceeded to Tombstone, and invested the soldier’s money in a long alcohol binge at the Tombstone area bars and saloons.
 Warren eventually headed to Bisbee at the end of 1877 and successfully started mining claims in the names of himself and his drinking buddies from Tombstone.
 Lieutenant Rucker couldn’t follow up on his investment because he drowned soon after in a Chiricahua Mountain flash flood trying to save his fellow soldiers.
 Lucky for Warren.